MiCA

 1.4 Which firms are regulated

-MiCA targets both EU-based firms and non-EU firms carrying out activities or providing services in the EU.
-The firms regulated under MiCA are issuers of crypto-assets and CASPs.
-Chapters 3 and 4 will discuss when your firm is a provider of crypto-assets or a CASP.
+MiCA targets both EU-based firms and non-EU firms that conduct activities or provide services in the EU.
+The firms regulated under MiCA are persons offering crypto-assets to the public or seeking their admission to trading and CASPs.
+Chapters 3 and 4 will discuss when your firm is a crypto-asset provider or a CASP.

 1.5 Which crypto-assets are excluded from the operation of MiCA?